All Episodes

 I appreciate the call, Karen.

-Another obscene profit timeout here at the EIB Network.
+Another obscene profit time out here at the EIB Network.

-Serving humanity, executing a signed host duties flawlessly here at the EIB network.
+And your guiding light, Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned, maha-rushy, serving humanity, executing assigned host duties flawlessly here at the EIB network.

-While I'm setting it up, let me zoom in.
+In fact, while I'm setting it up, let me zoom in.

-Since unionized or non-union here, so I can do this myself.
+Since unionized, or non-union here, so I can do this myself.

-It always irritates the United Screeners Union uh guy, Mo Thacker, but you know, I'll get grief from him, but uh it's what I like about it.
+It always irritates the United Screeners Union guy, Mo Thacker, but I'll get grief from him.

 I can touch all this equipment myself.